The importance of Proper Tree Identification: How to Know whether a Tree is protected

 What happens if I carry out work on a tree that is protected without permission?

-Yes, you are able to appeal an appeal of a TPO or preservation or TPO if you feel that it is not justified.
-However, you will need to provide evidence to support your argument and demonstrate your argument as to why the TPO or the preservation decision isn’t necessary.
+You can appeal a TPO or preservation order if you believe that it is not justified.
+But, you’ll need to provide evidence to support your claim and explain that you believe that the TPO or order to preserve isn’t needed.

-It is illegal to remove trees that are protected without permission from the appropriate authorities.
-If you want removal of the tree then you must seek permission from the council and provide the evidence needed to prove your case.
+It is illegal to remove trees that are protected without the necessary permissions.
+If you require the tree to be removed then you must seek permission from the council and provide proof to back your claim.

 Conclusion

-To conclude, knowing if trees are protected is a vital step in ensuring that any tree work carried out legally.
-If you know the various types of protection, and knowing how to identify them it is possible to be sure that you’re following the law and protecting the trees in your care.
-If you’re not sure about the status of protection for trees, we suggest consulting a reputable tree specialist such as Sydney Tree Lopping Services.
-Our experienced arborists will be able to advise you on the protection status of your trees and walk you through the necessary steps to ensure you are following the law.
-With our experience and dedication to providing top-quality tree care, we can help you preserve the beauty and worth of your trees.
-Contact us today by phone at 1300 291 794 to schedule a consultation and let us assist you to keep your trees safe and healthy.
+To conclude, knowing if a tree is protected is a vital step in ensuring that any tree work is legally completed.
+If you know the various types of protection, and knowing how to check for them it is possible to be sure that you’re following the law and safeguarding the trees you care for.
+If you’re unsure of the protection status of trees, we suggest seeking advice from a reputable tree specialist, such as Sydney Tree Lopping Services.
+Our team of experienced arborists will be able to inform you regarding the status of protection of your trees and guide you through the necessary steps to ensure that you are following the law.
+With our knowledge and dedication to provide high-quality tree services, we can help you maintain the beauty and value that your trees have.
+Contact us today by phone at 1300 291 794 to schedule a appointment, and let us assist you to keep your trees safe and healthy.